 A Short History of Albert Edward Lodge, No 59

 Anecdotally meetings were initially held in the "Corner Hotel", on the corner of Grant and Downey Streets.
-The Alexandra Hotel, at one time the Freemasons, a building which was rebuilt several times after several accidents.
+The Alexandra Hotel, at one time the Freemasons, was a building which was rebuilt several times after several accidents.
 The current owners have been the McNair family since 1923, all prominent members of the Craft.

 On 30 March 1889 Albert Edward was removed from the English Constitution to join the newly established United Constitution of Victoria, as number 59, under the watchful leadership of brother Frederick Wheeler (J.P.) for two years, the towns' first chemist and dentist.